alex-shamray/blog/Java/automate-gui-tests-for-swing-applications.md

 <strong>38         counter =<span
                         > 0;
 </strong>39
-40         <span class="com">// Step in only owned windows and ignore its components in JFrame<span
+40         // Step in only owned windows and ignore its components in JFrame<span
                         >
 41         if<span
                         > (parent instanceof<span